 RCIA – THE RITE OF CHIRISTIAN INITIATION OF ADULTS

 RCIA provides spiritual and doctrinal formation for those desiring to enter the Catholic Church.
-Our program is led by Fr.
-Leonard as we come to together in a small class environment.
+Our program is led by Deacon Larry Condon as we come to together in a small class environment.
 Through prayer (liturgy), information sessions (catechesis), and fellowship (discipleship), each individual will be provided the opportunity for exploration and inquiries.
 Throughout the process, we explore the Catholic Faith with the help of our faith filled team of presenters.

 Precatechumenate: This is also referred to the “inquiry stage”.
 You may first contact our parish for a personal interview and inquiry into the process with a Priest or Faith Formation Director.